nicolgit/hub-and-spoke-playground/README.md

 * 2 routing tables that forward all spokes traffic to the firewall
 * 1 IP Group and one Azure Firewall policy that:
   * allows spoke-to-spoke communication
-  * block certain sites (2 web categories (nudity, Child Inappropriate, pornography)
+  * block certain sites using web categories: nudity, Child Inappropriate, pornography
   * allows all remaining HTTP(S) outbound traffic

 the ARM template [hub-02](hub-02-bicep/hub-02.json) deploys:
 * 8 Azure Virtual Networks:
-    * `hub-lab-02-net` with 4 subnets:
+    * `hub-lab-02-net` located in `north europe` with 4 subnets:
         * default subnet: this subnet is empty
         * AzureFirewallSubet: this subnet is used by Azure Firewall
         * AzureBastionSubnet: this subnet is used bu Azure Bastion
         * GatewaySubnet: this subnet is used by Azure Gateway
-    * `spoke-04` with 2 subnet used to connect spoke-04-vm machine
+    * `spoke-04` located in `north europe`with 2 subnet used to connect `spoke-04-vm` machine
-    * `spoke-05` ... `10` additional spokes, with 2 subnets each
+    * `spoke-05` ... `10` additional spokes, located in `north europe`, with 2 subnets each
 * An Azure Bastion resource that provides secure and seamless SSH connectivity to the jumpbox virtual machine directly in the Azure portal over SSL
 * An Azure Firewall **standard** resource that provide a con-premiseic inspection.
 * An Azure VPN Gateway resource that is used to send encrypted traffic between the hub virtual network to the on-premises simulated location.
-* `spoke-04-vm`: a Windows Server virtual machine that simulates a server located in the spoke-01 landing zone
+* `spoke-04-vm`: a Windows Server virtual machine that simulates a server located in the `spoke-04` landing zone

 The site to site VPN connection shown in the architecture is not automatically deployed and configure: its configuration is covered by one of the playground scenarios.**est solution**
 All machines have the same account parameters (as following):